immobiliare/ufoid/README.md

 2. Duplicate detection between two datasets using chunks: this method allows for comparison between a reference dataset and a new dataset to identify any overlapping duplicate images.

-Furthermore, the project is able to catch a subset of almost-duplicates (like images with brightness, contrast, or dimension changes) in an efficient manner, without producing false positives (more details can be found in benchmarks [README](./benchmarks/README.md).)
+The competitor [imagededup](https://github.com/idealo/imagededup) library, running on hash_sizes of 8 bit, demonstrates fast degradation of accuracy when increasing threshold, and shows heavy degradation of computation time when duplicates increase for false positives.
+In contrast, our library, shows consistent results over higher threshold (and this can be important to detect near-duplicates as shown in the accuracy benchmark).
+Furthermore, despite running on 16-bit hashes, the strong computation optimization allow our library to be faster in a consistent way (more than double speed on 100k datasets).
+More details can be found in benchmarks [README](./benchmarks/README.md).

 ## Installation